zowe/docs-site/docs/extend/extend-apiml/api-mediation-sso.md

 * Zowe API ML client

-   - This type of component is user-facing and can obtain credentials from the user through a user interface (web, CLI, desktop)
+   - This type of component is user-facing and can obtain credentials from the user through a user interface (web, CLI, desktop).
-   - The Zowe API ML client calls API services through the API ML
+   - The Zowe API ML client calls API services through the API ML.
    - An example of such clients are Zowe CLI or Zowe Desktop.
 Clients can be web or mobile applications.

 * An API service accessed through Zowe API ML